medialab/xan/docs/cookbook/dataviz.md

     <img alt="unknown-pleasures.jpeg" src="./img/dataviz/unknown-pleasures.jpeg" width="40%" />
 </p>

-But the plot was not drawn for the cover, but comes from a paper in astronomy studying pulsars, published in 1970 in:
+The plot was not drawn for the cover, but comes from a paper in astronomy studying pulsars, published in 1970 in:

 > Radio Observations of the Pulse Profiles and Dispersion Measures of Twelve Pulsars by Harold D. Carft, Jr. 1970